coclay1/First-Project-smiles/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 What 2 Watch is a collaborative effort to build a web application to allow users to compare reviews of movies they are interested in.
-This application was built to reduces the amount of websites a user has to visit inorder to get a review for a movie.
+This application was built to reduce the amount of websites a user has to visit in order to get a review for a movie.
 This web application was built using [Bulma](https://bulma.io/) as the CSS Framework, [TMDB]( https://developers.themoviedb.org/3/getting-started/introduction) and [Movie Database](https://rapidapi.com/standingapi-standingapi-default/api/moviesdb5/) as the web apis and JavaScript.

 ## Usage